tienduy-nguyen/blog2/_posts/2020-07-17-ruby-codling-challenges-with-the-hacking-project-01.md

 ### 11. Find The Parity Outlier (6kyu)

-  I finish this first article in this serie with a kata challenge of 6ku.
+  For the last challenge, i will take an kata of 6kyu.
   It will be a little more complex of the previous challenges.

   :bell:  Task: [Find The Parity Outlier](https://www.codewars.com/kata/5526fc09a1bbd946250002dc)